christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ***Example:***
 This project's configuration management strategy is a structured approach to track, control, and organize changes to a software project’s artifacts—such as code, documentation, and environment settings—across its lifecycle.
 Key elements of an effective strategy include:

-+ Planning and Identification: Identify Configuration Items (CI's) and utilize a process for management of those CI's.
++ Planning and Identification: Identify Configuration Items (CI's) and utilize a process for management of those CIs.

 + Version Control: Use version control systems (e.g., Git) to record every change.
 Utilize Trunk, Branch, Tag methodology.

 + Change Management: Implement a workflow to review, approve, and document changes.
-Use approvals from senior team leads to ensure only authorized modifications go live.
+Use approvals from senior teams leads to ensure only authorized modifications go live.

 + Status Tracking: Utilize a tracking system and correlate changes (commit scraping) from the version control system to the tracking system.